 Encounter thresholds indicating evidence of a VME should be based on analyses of historical bycatch data, taking account of the different retention rates of species by each gear type.
 Multiple species can be used to indicate higher biodiversity.

-Once evidence of a VME is encountered using an agreed protocol, move-on areas should be closed to fishing by all fishing vessels until further analysis or evidence indicates that area does not contain VMEs.
+Once evidence of a VME is encountered using an agreed protocol, move-on areas should be closed to fishing by all demersal fishing vessels until further analysis or evidence indicates that area does not contain VMEs.

 Move-on distances and area closures should encompass the area covered by typical fishing operations using that gear type.